2026 Rankings — Updated July 2026

 What It Does Well

-• High production quality
+• High production quality — best in class for audio

-• Large meditation library
+• Large meditation library with strong sleep content

-• Well-established brand
+• Well-established brand with strong track record

 What's Missing

-• NOT sport-specific
+• NOT sport-specific in any meaningful way

-• No performance analysis
+• No game scenario work, no performance analysis

 The Verdict: